lakeseafly/Haifei_thesis_scripts/README.md

-# Haifei_thesis_scripts

-# Supplementary scripts for Haifei's thesis: Construction and analysis of the pangenomes of Amborella trichopoda and soybean and a comparative pangenomic study in flowering plants with different evolutionary histories
+## Supplementary scripts for Haifei's thesis: Construction and analysis of the pangenomes of Amborella trichopoda and soybean and a comparative pangenomic study in flowering plants with different evolutionary histories

 ## Remove_reads_with_Ns.py